 Helen has been Rector of the DAMASCUS Parish since its creation on 1st July 2017.
 She was Priest-in-Charge of Sutton Courtenay with Appleford for just over 14 years before the single parish came into being.
 She lives in Sutton Courtenay with her family.
 She has oversight of the whole parish, as the incumbent, and specific pastoral responsibility for Sutton Courtenay and Appleford.
 In the five rapidly changing villages she is keen to see the churches continue to serve at the heart of their communities, as they have done for centuries, and support one another in love to live out their vision of Nurturing faith, bringing hope and sharing love.

 Phil originally trained as a medical engineer and worked for twenty years in childrens and newborn intensive care units developing a range of implantable heart monitors and life support systems, especially for emergency transport services.
 Following ordination and a period of rural ministry, he returned to the NHS to serve as a lead for hospital chaplaincy and bereavement services in Bath, Bristol and Oxford.
 Phil retains a close involvement in medical ethics and specialist bereavement support for parents who have lost a child and post trauma counselling.

-A return to semi-rural ministry has been a delight and for relaxation Phil and his wife Jane work with the Dogs for Good charity training assistance dogs for adults and children.
+A return to semi-rural ministry has been a delight and for relaxation Phil and his wife Jane work with Hearing dogs for Deaf People training assistance dogs for adults and children.

 Associate Priest The Reverend Rosie Bruce